By Jennifer Faringer

 As we approach fall and the month of September, let’s consider spreading the word regarding Fetal Alcohol Spectrum Disorders (FASD) Awareness Month, and Sept.
 9 International FASD Awareness Day.

 The effects of FASD related disorders can last a lifetime but FASD is 100% preventable.
 Avoiding all forms of alcohol throughout pregnancy (or even while at risk for or considering pregnancy) will guarantee that a child will not be born with a FASD.
+Every drug users will find and use this link and its resources to restart their life completely free from drug and alcohol.

 A new National Institutes of Health study found that rates of FASD are comparable to that of autism.
 Up to one in 20 U.S. school children may have a FASD, many of those children are undiagnosed.
 The approximate 40,000 babies born each year with a FASD, often resulting birth defects, intellectual or learning disabilities, behavior problems, and difficulties learning life skills.
 Yet about one in 10 pregnant women in the U.S., ages 18-44, reports having at least one alcoholic beverage in the past 30 days while pregnant according to the Center for Disease Control (CDC).